yu-lab-vt/SynQuant/README.md

 # Getting started
 1. If you do not have Fiji yet, get it [here](https://fiji.sc/).
 2. Downlaod SynQuant [here](https://github.com/yu-lab-vt/SynQuant/releases).
 Note that we need to download the `SynQuant_xxx.jar` file, not the source code.
-2. Put the downloaded jar file in the `plugin` folder of Fiji.
+3. Put the downloaded jar file in the `plugin` folder of Fiji.
-3. Open Fiji and load the image.
+4. Open Fiji and load the image.
 If your image contains multiple channels, you need to first split the channels.
+If you do not have images at hand, try this [example image](https://drive.google.com/drive/folders/1IZS_1Vp3o54NBx0doTdjhUTt_hvUxi9b?usp=sharing).
-4. Open `SynQuantVid` from the `plugins` menu.
+5. Open `SynQuantVid` from the `plugins` menu of Fiji.
-5. Specify which channel is pre-synaptic, which is post-synaptic (optional), and which is dendrite (optiional), and run SynQuant.
+6. Specify which channel is pre-synaptic, which is post-synaptic (optional), and which is dendrite (optiional), and run SynQuant.
+7. SynQuant will prompt a dialogue to let you set the threshold on the z-scores of the puncta.
+Then click OK.
+8. ROI manger will show, and you can save the results.

-6. For more details, check out the [user guide](https://drive.google.com/file/d/17e56-Go4kkm6A6cvvN1lt57hN85hu8K5/view?usp=sharing).
+For more details, check out the [user guide](https://drive.google.com/file/d/17e56-Go4kkm6A6cvvN1lt57hN85hu8K5/view?usp=sharing).
 Also check out the [Simple Video Demo](https://drive.google.com/file/d/1nVMPiRUjSMq6acZgAvoXQvqYLPtUnC4w/view?usp=sharing).

 # Images and datasets
 ## Example images